MicrosoftDocs/security/security-docs/operations/siem-workspace.md

 See [Manage Microsoft Sentinel workspaces at scale: Granular Azure RBAC](/azure/lighthouse/how-to/manage-sentinel-workspaces#granular-azure-role-based-access-control-azure-rbac) for the security best practices of Microsoft Sentinel and Azure Lighthouse.

-## Onboard your workspace to the unified security operations platform (Preview)
+## Onboard your workspace to the unified security operations platform (preview)

 If you're working with a single workspace, we recommend that you onboard your workspace to the unified security operations platform to view all your Microsoft Sentinel data together with XDR data in the Microsoft Defender portal.